Oranges and Lemons

 “You owe me five farthings say the bells of St. Martin’s”

-Our office at The Old Rectory is on the site of the church of St. Martin Orgar, which is mentioned in the traditional rhyme “Oranges and Lemons” and was destroyed in the Great Fire of London in 1666.
+Our old office at The Old Rectory, which is just around the corner from our present office, is on the site of the church of St. Martin Orgar, which is mentioned in the traditional rhyme “Oranges and Lemons” and was destroyed in the Great Fire of London in 1666.

 “You owe me five farthings” in the lyrics of the once-popular song refers to the money lenders who traded nearby.